islco/sudo/source/_posts/2016-11-10-redis-leaderboard.md

 [Redis Python Client zadd API](https://redis-py.readthedocs.io/en/latest/#redis.StrictRedis.zadd)

-Now that we have this setup and we are saving players' names and scores to redis, how can we use this data?
+Now that we have this setup and are saving players' names and scores to redis, how can we use this data?
-To get our top 25 players again we can query redis doing the following:
+To get our top 25 players again we can query redis with the following:

 ```